Florence, Italy - www.aboutflorence.com

 More info: The museum of the "Cathedral"

-Monuments in Florence: the CupolaTHE "CUPOLA"
+Monuments in Florence: the Cupola

-Monuments in Florence: the Campanile di GiottoTHE "CAMPANILE DI GIOTTO" Monuments in Florence: the Campanile di Giotto
+Monuments in Florence: the Campanile di Giotto

-THE "BASILICA OF SAN LORENZO"
+THE BASILICA OF SAN LORENZO

-Monuments in Florence: the Basilica of San LorenzoBASILICA OF SAN LORENZO - Consecrated by St. Ambrose in 393, it is the oldest church in the city.
-It was then rebuilt along Romanesque lines in 1060.
+Consecrated by St. Ambrose in 393, it is the oldest church in the city.
+It was then rebuilt in the Romanesque style in 1060.
 The present building dates to 1423and was designed and built by Brunelleschi.
-In rebuilding the basilica, Brunelleschi proposed his new type of church, decidedly classicizing, flooded with light fora distinct architectural clarity (and not mystically in half light as in precedence), absolutely regular and symmetrical in its corrispondences, in the continuous orchestration.
-Inside there are works by Rosso Fiorentino, Desiderio da Settignano, Donatello and Bronzino.The church is flanked by the splendid square-shaped Old Sacristy by Brunelleschi and the New Sacristy by Michelangelo, that houses the Medici family tombs, the so called Medici Chapels.
+In rebuilding the basilica, Brunelleschi proposed his new type of church to decidedly classicize and flood the building with light therefore creating a distinct architectural clarity (unlike its predicessor's mystical 'half light').
+It is absolutely regular, symmetrical and continuous in its orchestration.
+Inside there are works by Rosso Fiorentino, Desiderio da Settignano, Donatello and Bronzino.
+The church is flanked by the splendid square-shaped Old Sacristy by Brunelleschi and the New Sacristy by Michelangelo which houses the Medici family tombs, the so called 'Medici Chapels'.
 To the left of the church is the Laurentian Library, also designed by Michelangelo, Monuments in Florence: paint of Basilica of San Lorenzo by order of the Medici family who wanted a place to conserve their fine collection of books, papyri and manuscripts.
 Not far from the San Lorenzo complex is the Central Market, a fine example of late 19th century steel and glass architecture.

-Monuments in Florence: the Cappelle MediceeTHE "CAPPELLE MEDICEE"
+Monuments in Florence: the Cappelle Medicee

 The MEDICI CHAPELS form part of the monumental complex of San Lorenzo.
 The church of San Lorenzo was the official church of the Medici, becoming their mausoleum.
 The project for a family tomb was conceived in 1520 when Michelangelo began work on the New Sacristy.
 It was above all Cardinal Giulio de' Medici, future Pope Clement VII who wished to erect a mausoleum for certain members of his family, Lorenzo the Magnificent and his brother Giuliano, and Lorenzo, Duke of Urbino and Giuliano, Duke of Nemours.
 Michelangelo worked on the sculptures of the sarcophagi until 1533, but the only ones actually completed were the statues of the Dukes Lorenzo and Giuliano, the allegories of Dawn and Dusk, Night and Day and the group of Madonna and Child placed above the sarcophagus of the two "magnifici" and flanked by Saints Cosmas and Damian.
-As a' result of the complex history of the chapel and its elaborate symbolism, many interpretations have been made of its sculptures.
-The poses of the two principal figures represent the Active and Contemplative lives while the famous statues on the sarcophagi probably refer to the conditions and phases of human life.
+As a result of the complex history of the chapel and its elaborate symbolism, many interpretations have been made of its sculptures.
+The poses of the two principal figures are said to represent the Active and Contemplative lives while the famous statues on the sarcophagi probably refer to the conditions and phases of human life.
 The tombs also refer to the liberation of the soul after death, a philosophical concept closely linked with Michelangelo's own spirituality.

 Our suggestion for your museums tickets reservation